 3. Can a life insurance claim be denied after the policy has been in effect for over two years?

-After two years, the contestability period generally expires, meaning insurers can no longer void a policy for misstatements unless they can prove intentional fraud.
-However, claims may still be denied for other reasons, such as death excluded under the policy’s terms or unpaid premiums.
+Generally, after two years, insurers cannot rescind a policy based on misstatements unless they can prove fraud.
+However, claims may still be denied for exclusions or lapses in coverage.

 4. What is the contestability period and why does it matter?